DTJF/libpruio/src/doc/_1_features.md

 # PWM # {#SecPwm}

-Generating a Pulse Width Modulated output is available by the PwmMod member functions (in IO and RB mode).
+Generating a Pulse Width Modulated output is available by the ::PwmMod member functions (in IO and RB mode).
 Therefor \Proj uses different
 subsystems: the PWM modules and the CAP modules in the PWMSS subsystems, as well as the `TIMER [4-7]` subsystems.
 All modules are supported in a transparent API.
 See section \ref sSecPwm for further info.

-- Call function PwmMod::setValue() to set the frequncy and duty cycle (and configure the pin, if necessary).
+- Function PwmMod::setValue() sets the frequncy and duty cycle (and configure the pin, if necessary).

-- Call function CapMod::Value() to get the current frequency and/or duty cycle (those may differ from the required values).
+- Function CapMod::Value() gets the current frequency and/or
+  duty cycle (they may differ from the required values).

-Furthermore advanced features of the PWMSS subsystems can be used by direct access to the register configuration and PRU software (experts only).
+Furthermore advanced features of the PWMSS subsystems can be used by direct access to the register configuration and PRU interface, ie. syncronizing multiple PWM outputs (experts only).

 # TIMER # {#SecTim}

-Generating a pulse at an output line.
+Generating a pulse train on output line[s].
 The time period until the pulse starts and its duration gets specified.
 See section \ref sSecTimer for details.

-- Call function TimerUdt::setValue() to set the durations or stop a running TIMER (and configure the pin, if necessary).
+- Function TimerUdt::setValue() sets the duration or stops a running TIMER (and configure the pin, if necessary).

-- Call function TimerUdt::Value() to get the current durations (those may differ from the required values).
+- Function TimerUdt::Value() gets the current durations (those may differ from the required values).